Short bio: I enjoy cocktails, French fries, and science fiction.

 I'm a graduate of Holy Cross School in New Orleans, formerly of the Lower Ninth Ward and currently located in Gentilly.
 I have a B.A. in Communications from Loyola University in New Orleans and an M.A. in Communication Arts from Loyola Marymount University in Los Angeles, and was very active in what is now their School of Film and Television.

-I'm very devoted to my friends, I travel often back home to New Orleans and to Houston to see my family, and we own a 75-year-old house with all its commensurate maintenance needs.
+I'm very devoted to my friends, I travel often back home to New Orleans and to Houston to see my family, and we own an 83-year-old house with all its commensurate maintenance needs.
 This all keeps me rather busy.